8 Important Steps If You Want To Start a Car Rental Business

 - Partnership - Owned by two or more individuals.
 There are two types of partnerships: a general partnership (the partners share everything equally) and a limited partnership (only one partner controls the operations).

-- Corporation - A business entity that's separate from its owners.
+- Corporation - A legal business entity that's separate from its owners.
 Shareholders aren't personally liable for the company's debts and obligations.

 - Limited liability company (LLC) - Combines the benefits of corporations and partnerships.
 The business doesn't get taxed, and profits and losses pass to owners.
 Owners aren't personally responsible for an LLC's liabilities.
 If you need help forming an LLC, Northwest can get you started at $39.